xieweiAlex/English_Learning/words/2023/words-April.md

 I try to be polite but I want to be honest too.
 Sometimes it’s difficult to not **come across** as some sort of closed-minded **absolutist** or toxic.

 By the **glitz** and the glamour of the humphrey lifestyle.
-This method works especially well in rain forests and **marshy** areas.
 **pairwise**
 **wimp**
 **broom**